Oregon State vs. San Jose State: Odds, spread, over/under - September 3

 Oregon State vs. San Jose State Betting Trends

-- Oregon State covered 11 times in 13 chances against the spread last season.
+- Oregon State compiled an 11-2-0 record against the spread last season.

-- The Beavers won each of their two games last season when playing as at least 16.5-point favorites.
+- The Beavers were favored by 16.5 points or more two times last season, and covered the spread in both.

-- San Jose State put together a 4-8-0 ATS record last year.
+- San Jose State won four games against the spread last year, failing to cover eight times.

 Oregon State 2023 Futures Odds